In a nutshell

 Botanical Garden

-The Botanical Garden of Funchal is totally colorful
+The Botanical Garden of Funchal is incredibly colorful

-What you need to know: The Botanical Gardens of Funchal are known for their colorful variety of plants and great views – here we really understood why Madeira is also called the Flower Island.
-It is located in Monte and is connected to the Tropical Garden by a cable car.
+What you need to know: The Botanical Garden of Funchal is known for its colorful variety of plants and stunning views — it’s where we truly understood why Madeira is called the Island of Flowers.
+It’s located in Monte and is connected to the Tropical Garden by a cable car.

 Admission